cameronmclean/labpatterns/notebook.md

 ```

-#### Note: media paths for serving static files need sorting - currently django only looks in .../pictograms but differnt models put them in various locations....
+#### Note: media paths for serving static files need sorting - currently django only looks in .../pictograms but differnt models put them in various locations.... <note > now changed 20140512- all media is now in ...labpatterns/media/  with subdirs for js, pictograms, diagrams etc...

 ##### 20140509